All Episodes

 Honestly, I mean, a huge chunk of the economy is what's called B2B, right?

-So the two use cases for uh Bitcoin, which is kind of the same for any currency, is number one, savings, store of value.
+So the two use cases for Bitcoin, which is kind of the same for any currency, is number one, savings, store of value.

 And number two, transactions, buying and selling stuff with it.

-Because saving currency ever since 1913, uh, the introduction of central banking and 1971, the end of the gold standard under Nixon, that we have now got the belief that money ain't for saving.
+Now, we've kind of gotten used to the idea that currency is just about buying and selling stuff because saving currency ever since 1913, the introduction of central banking and 1971, the end of the gold standard under Nixon, that we have now got the belief that money ain't for saving.

-Money is for investing, and money is for spending.
+Money is for investing and money is for spending.

-And you're losing money really frickin' quickly.
+And you're losing money really freaking quickly.

 So you use it or lose it.